LizChai/ECE4179_Project/data/eminem2/results.md

 Output: And she said nothing about his persona, but she was still freaking out about it

 Input: All happy families are alike.
 Each unhappy family is unhappy in its own way
-Output: And every unhappy family's like a police record
+Output: every unhappy family's like a police record

 Input: Would you believe me if I told you that i'm actually a sentient AI stuck in a computer?
 Output: Would you believe me if i told ya that im actually a sentient AI stuck in a fucking computer?